learnk8s/learnk8s.io/src/templating/content.md

 Kustomize is a command line tool that can create and transform YAML files — just like `yq`.

-However, instead of using only the command line, kustomize uses a file called `kustomization.yaml` to decide how to generate the YAML.
+However, instead of using only the command line, kustomize uses a file called `kustomization.yaml` to decide how to template the YAML.

 Let's have a look at how it works.